abanskota/t81_577_data_science/weekly_materials/week5/docs/read-text-files.md

 ```
 </ul>

-Though we only went through opening a csv file here, all the abovediscussed methods work similarly with all different types of text files.
+Though we only went through opening a csv file here, all the above discussed methods work similarly with all different types of text files.